turri21/SparcStation_Senhor/README.md

 When you load the core you will have to wait about 1 minute and 20 seconds for the video to appear.
 The core works like that and it's not a bug.

+The core requires boot.rom to be copied in games/SparcStation

 There are two compilation modes
 - SS5 : SparcStation 5 : Single CPU.
 MicroSparcII compatible CPU.
 Up to around 65MHz.
 SS5 is compatible with all the OSes which supported actual Sun4m SparcStations : Linux, NetBSD, OpenBSD, SunOS, Solaris, NextSTEP.
 Some OSes requires a special configuration.